defano/wyldcard/README.md

 #### Part names

 Every part has a name which can be edited by the user or changed via script.
-Parts do not need to have unique names, but note that when referring to a part by name the part with the lowest number will be assumed if there are multiple parts with requested name.
+Parts do not need to have unique names.
+However, be aware that when referring to a part by name, the part with the lowest number will be assumed if there are multiple parts with requested name.

 ```
 get the height of background button "My Neat Button"
 put "2 * 2 = 4" after card field "Math"
 ```

-### Properties common to all parts
+### Properties common to all buttons and fields

-All parts have these properties:
+All buttons and fields have these properties:

 Property      | Description
 --------------|------------